-This work was supported in part by the National Science Foundation (CCR-9876006), the University of California Microelectronics Innovation and Computer Research Opportunities program, and a Department of Education Graduate Assistance in Areas of National Need (GAANN) fellowship.
-We thank Brian Grattan for his assistance running experiments on the Triscend platforms, Jason Villarreal for developing the loop analysis tools, and Shawn Nematbakhsh for his help with partitioning the MediaBench programs.
+This work was supported in part by the National Science Foundation (CCR-9876006), the University of California Microelectronics Innovation and Computer Research Opportunities program, and a Department of Education Graduate Assistance in Areas of National Need (GAAN) fellowship.
+We thank Brian Grattan for his assistance running experiments on the Triscend platforms, and Jason Villarreal for developing the loop analysis tools.